After-Shock/Cloudbox-wiki/Pushover.md

 1. Pushover license(s)

    - Pushover has 3 separate licenses for the different device types: Android, iOS, or PC.
-The cost for the license is a $4.99.
+The cost for the license is a one-time fee of $4.99.
 You'll need one for the type of device you want to receive notifications on.
 See their [FAQ](https://pushover.net/faq#overview-fees) for more info.

 1. A [Pushover Device Client](https://pushover.net/clients)